pablouser1/ProxiTok/README.md

 composer install
 ```

+WARNING: You'll need a personal Github token for composer.

 Then you can run it using for example the PHP Development Server with:
 ```bash
 php -S localhost:8080